You Need to Know the Common Signs of Alcohol Poisoning

 - Blue-colored tinge to the skin from poor circulation

-Unconsciousness is one of the primary signs of alcohol poisoning and may cause people around the person to seek medical attention for them.
-If the person cannot be roused by normal means, you should immediately call for medical help.
+Unconsciousness is one of the primary signs of alcohol poisoning and may cause people in the group with the person to seek medical attention for them.
+If the person cannot be roused by reasonable means, you should immediately call for medical help.
 Immediate treatment can save lives.

 If someone you love has experienced one or more episodes of alcohol poisoning, he or she may have an alcohol dependence problem that requires inpatient treatment to deal with a number of issues surrounding the problem.
-Contact a qualified treatment facility to find effective ways to deal with the dependency issue.
+Contact a qualified treatment counselor at Best Drug Rehabilitation to find effective ways to deal with the dependency issue.
+They can answer any questions you may have.